HS2 will deliver much-needed extra capacity and better journeys for the millions of people who use the station.

 London Euston Station Changes

-Additional information on HS2-related changes around Euston can be found on the HS2 in Camden community website.
+Additional information on HS2-related changes around Euston can be found on our HS2 in Camden local webpages.

 A variety of different London-based companies have benefited from HS2.
 Here are some of their stories: